BrianC9/taskManager/readme.md

 # Task Manager

-This project is meant to be learn the backend, so the front end of this applications are given by the the workshop instructor [John Smilga](https://www.johnsmilga.com/)
+This project is meant to learn the backend, so the front end of this applications are given by the the workshop instructor [John Smilga](https://www.johnsmilga.com/)

 ## Tech Stack